V-Sekai-fire/aria-character-core/.github/instructions/Debugger tips.instructions.md

 applyTo: "**"
 ---

 When test fixing mode limit the results to one error or warning at a time.
 Then fix it.
 Git commit the fix.
 Then repeat.
+Micro batches are allowed.